Glusburn: History

 John William Hartley constructed a small weaving shed in Glusburn and a John Horsfall came over from Oxenhope to learn his trade with him.
 John Horsfall then married John William Hartley's daughter Grace in 1844 and at first became his partner and then the sole owner of the weaving shed.
 He was extremely successful and his business grew rapidly.
 He required more workers, which meant that additional terraced housing was built.
 The main building of the mill dates from this time, which at its peak employed 500 people.

-John Horsfall went on to build Hayfield Hall, as well as the Institute and a park across the road from the mill.
+John Horsfall went on to build Hayfield Hall, as well as the Glusburn Institute and a park across the road from the mill.
 Hayfield Hall, built prior to 1885, was a solid ten bedroom country house with a garden and a lake, the latter serving as a dam for the mill.
 John Cousin Horsfall was created 1st Baronet of Hayfield in 1909 and John Donald Horsfall, the 2nd Baronet, was High Sheriff of Yorkshire for 1927–28.
 After standing empty for some time, the hall was sold for £1,000 in 1938.
 During the Second World War it was used as an army barracks, but was demolished at the end of the war and the site used for a mill extension.

 In the 1960s, there was a shortage of workers in the area, consequently the Horsfall family had to recruit girls from Malta with a hostel being built to house them.
 In 1972, the mill was bought by Sirdar Wools Ltd and operated until 1995; it was mainly concerned with dyeing knitting wools.
 But in 1995 it was closed down again until it was bought in 1997–98 by Ellison's Holdings plc, which produced circlips, rings and fasteners for the automotive industry and who had previously been based in nearby Harden.
 After that it was bought by an American company TransTechnology (GB) Ltd. Now it is owned by Cirteq (GB) Ltd.